Angel Island Immigration Station: After 1940

-The detention center was in operation for thirty years; however, there were many concerns about sanitation and for the safety of the immigrants at Angel Island.
+The Immigration Station was in operation for thirty years; however, there were many concerns about sanitation and for the safety of the immigrants at Angel Island.
 The safety concern was proved to be warranted when, in 1940, fire destroyed the administration building and women's quarters.
-As a result, all the immigrants were relocated to a landlocked facility in San Francisco and the former Immigration Station was returned to the U.S. Army.
-During World War II it served as a prisoner of war processing center.
+As a result, all the immigrant detainees, about 200, were relocated to a landlocked facility in San Francisco and the former Immigration Station was returned to the U.S. Army.
+During World War II it served as a prisoner of war processing center and denoted as North Garrison.
 In 1943, Congress repealed the Chinese Exclusion Act.

 After the war, the Army decommissioned the military installations, reduced its presence on the island, and left the former Immigration Station to deteriorate.
-It wasn't until 1963 that the island, including the detention facility, was converted to a state park.
+It wasn't until 1963 that the island, including the immigration facilities still standing, was converted to a state park.
 The buildings were set for demolition but were spared, after Ranger Alexander Weiss discovered Chinese poetry, partially obscured by layers of paint, carved in the wooden walls of the men's barrack in 1970.
 "These poems carved into the walls remain as a memorial to all of those who passed through the island's harsh detention barracks on their journey to a new life in the U.S."

 Today, more than 200 poems have been recovered and restored, and all but the detention centers are currently available to the public.
 Of the approximately one million immigrants who were processed at the Angel Island Immigration Station, roughly 175,000 were Chinese and 117,000 were Japanese.
 Between 75 and 82 percent entered America successfully.